jywarren/image-sequencer/README.md

 Modules that do not work:
 1. ColorBar (Will get fixed upon fixing overlay as this is a meta module which uses overlay)
 2. FisheyeGL
-4. Overlay
+3. Overlay
-5. Text Overlay (Almost fixed)
-6. Blend
+4. Blend
-7. Histogram
+5. Histogram
-8. WebGL Distort
+6. WebGL Distort